ctk41/GuYue-Admin/README.md

-# GuYue-Admin -- A High-Quality Admin Dashboard
+# VTI CORP -- A High-Quality Admin Dashboard

 ### Introduction 📖

-GuYue-Admin is an open-source admin management framework based on Vue3.0, TypeScript, Vite3.2, Pinia, Ant Design Vue, and Unocss, developed using the latest technology stack.
+VTI CORP is an open-source admin management framework based on Vue3.0, TypeScript, Vite3.2, Pinia, Ant Design Vue, and Unocss, developed using the latest technology stack.
 It provides simple components based on antd vue ProTable (please forgive any imperfections in the implementation), which can improve your development efficiency to some extent.
 Additionally, this project also encapsulates some commonly used components (right-click menu, etc.), Hooks, directives, dynamic routing, button-level permission control, and other features.

 ### Online Preview 👀